zachvalenta/jvns.ca/content/post/2017-01-13-how-do-you-make-an-awesome-team-.markdown

 it".
 But of course I am a member of the team, and it is partly my job to help make that team awesome!

+I tried to argue to my manager a while ago "i can't make my team more awesome, I don't know how!".
+I think I was probably wrong to argue that -- like making teams more awesome is not trivial but I think it is something I have done before, at least a little, and something I would like be even better at in the future.

 Most of these things are things I already believe ("admitting you might be wrong is important", "asking questions in public is helpful"), but want to get better at putting into practice more often and maybe more loudly :)